haru3613/getting-started-solution-template/README.md

 **Important** :
 Add also some topics on which to subscribe on.
 "+" is a wildcard enabling to replace any string in the level of path.
-It is useful to fetch several topics with just one level different in path, like id of device.
-You can add several "+" per field, except for the second field dedicated for *Downlink*.
+It is useful to fetch several topics with just one level different in path, like *identity* of device.
+You can add several "+" per field.
-On second field (for *Downlink*) Murano expects to find only one "+", which should map with the identity of the device.
-Also try to not to have same end of path with *uplink* and *downlink* fields.
 For some reason, if you want to redirect a bunch of topics to another one, you have to create a Rule to republish desired topics to your device or murano (bi-directional).
 [See there: use republish part](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).
 Not also `ack` is a topic dedicated to acknowledgment of your device (*uplink*) after a *downlink* has been received.

 Now, any incoming message will be sent and interpreted in `cloud2murano`.
 And `vendor/c2c/transform` has a role of parser module, and can transform data, to be used in exosense (**except if your device send explicit and readable values**).
 When receiving messages, it will initially create devices, and then update with further incoming data.
 You can see available devices in the `Devices` tab from the App. incoming data is filled first in the `data_in` resource.